0layiw0la/Numerist-data-challenge/README.md

-But how long the users are staying online on it's own doesnt tell us much we also need to look at if they are actively engaging  on the app to get a clearer picture on ribbon's possible success.
+But how long the users are staying online on it's own doesn't tell us much we also need to look at if they are actively engaging  on the app to get a clearer picture on ribbon's possible success.

 ## Post visibility

 Post visibility helps analyze algorithim performance, optimise posting strategy, and maximize content reach.
 Higher visibility leads to increased user engagement and provides insights into user interests.
-During this one month period a toal of 62,288,000 (sixty-two million two hundred eighty-eight thousand) posts were made on ribbon but only 25,380,620 (twenty-five million three hundred eighty thousand six hundred twenty) were actually seen by users. meaning only 38.87% of postson ribbon were actually seen by users.
+During this one month period a toal of 62,288,000 (sixty-two million two hundred eighty-eight thousand) posts were made on ribbon but only 25,380,620 (twenty-five million three hundred eighty thousand six hundred twenty) were actually seen by users. meaning only 38.87% of posts on ribbon were actually seen by users.
 This falls within the acceptable range of 30% to 50% for social media apps.

 ![image](https://github.com/0layiw0la/Numerist-data-challenge/assets/103042427/e7dcc31f-0070-429a-b6f9-778d9c305d3b)

 Although it falls within the accepted benchmark more than half the posts made aren't actually seen by users.
-This could lead to lower user engagement and revenue genration.
-A poorly optimised algorithim could cause this as it may be suppressing content and only favours specific types of post.
+This could lead to lower user engagement and revenue generation.
+A poorly optimized algorithm could cause this as it may be suppressing content and only favours specific types of post.
 It could also be as a result of the app failing to provide personalized and relevant content for each user.

 ## Overall engagement rate